We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Up your iron intake

 Some women with PCOS experience heavy bleeding during their period.
 This can result in iron deficiency or anemia.
 If your doctor has diagnosed you with either condition, talk with them about how you can up your iron intake.
 They may recommend adding iron-rich foods such as spinach, eggs, and broccoli to your diet.

 You shouldn’t up your iron intake without first consulting your doctor.
-Too much iron can increase your risk of complications.
+Too much iron can

 Up your magnesium intake